Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 For a Paid plan, each quota can be associated with a cost depending on the quota type (Standard / Tier / Pay Per Use).
 See [Product plan type and quota consumption cost](#product-plan-types-and-quota-consumption-costs).

 By default, the billing period of the plan is used as the quota enforcement period.
-But, you can override this behavior so that quota enforcement and billing period are not linked together.
-For instance you can set a monthly billing period and have weekly or daily quota enforcement meaning the invoice is generated each month and each day/week there is a certain amount of API calls allowed.
+However, you can override this behavior so that quota enforcement and billing period are not linked together.
+For instance, you can set a monthly billing period and have weekly or daily quota enforcement, meaning that the invoice is generated each month and each day/week when there is a certain amount of API calls allowed.

 {{< alert title="Note" color="primary" >}}
 When you choose to de-correlate the billing period and the quota enforcement period, certain rules for the pricing model of paid plans are applied: